renpy/renpy/sphinx/source/python.rst

 .. warning::

     Python code defined in .rpy files is transformed to allow rollback to work.
-Python code imported from .py files is not.
-As a result, objects created in python code will not work with rollback, and probably should not be changed after creation.
+Python imported from .py files is not.
+As a result, objects created in Python will not work with rollback, and probably should not be changed after creation.